-The most common type of savings account is the standard, no-frills version offered by each major bank, and the most common fee on a standard savings account is the $4 or $5 monthly maintenance fee, which covers the cost of maintaining branch locations and in-person services.
+The most common type of savings account is the standard, no-frills version offered by each major bank, and the most common fee on a standard savings account is the $5 monthly maintenance fee, which covers the cost of maintaining branch locations and in-person services.
 Fortunately, you have multiple ways of avoiding that fee.

-|Bank of America Regular Savings||$25||$5|
+|Bank of America Regular Savings||$5|

-|TD Simple Savings||$0||$5|
+|TD Simple Savings||$5|

-|US Bank Standard Savings||$25||$4|
+|US Bank Standard Savings||$4|

-|Wells Fargo Way2Save Savings||$25||$5|
+|Wells Fargo Way2Save Savings||$5|

 The easiest waiver option is to maintain a checking account at the same bank as your savings account, although if you plan to open a new checking account just to waive your savings fee, you should remember that checking accounts come with their own fees.
 Banks also waive the fee if you set up repeating automatic deposits of a certain amount from your checking to your savings, which most people opt to do anyway.
 Finally, the minimum daily balance requirement, which starts at $300 for standard accounts at the largest banks, creates an incentive for you to maintain some amount of money in the savings account.

 Because these requirements align with the way most people expect to use savings accounts, waiving the monthly fee isn't usually a big challenge.
 However, you should still be careful to avoid monthly fees.
 The low APY of standard savings accounts means that even an expense of $4 to $5 cuts deeply into the interest earned on your balance.
-Assuming no deposits or withdrawals, a savings balance of $10,000 held at today's typical APY of 0.01% and compounded daily would take 10 years to earn $5, enough to cover just 1 month of maintenance fees.
+Assuming no deposits or withdrawals, a savings balance of $10,000 held at an APY of 0.01% and compounded daily would take 10 years to earn $5, enough to cover just one month of maintenance fees.

 We also took a look at some of the higher-yield savings account options provided by major banks.
 These have variable APY rates that go up according to how much money you keep in your account and whether or not you own a qualifying checking account at the same bank.
 Most also have higher monthly fees than standard savings accounts, as well as much higher minimum balance requirements for their waiver options.

-|TD Select Savings||$0||$15|
+|TD Select Savings||$15||$15,000 daily minimum|

-|Wells Fargo Platinum Savings||$50||$12|
+|Wells Fargo Platinum Savings||$12||$3,500 daily minimum|

 Unlike standard savings accounts, not all high-yield savings accounts allow you to avoid their monthly fee just by maintaining a corresponding checking account; instead, they may offer no other waiver option other than to meet the minimum balance.

-With few or no physical branch locations to pay for, online-only options for savings accounts generally require no maintenance fees or minimum balance, though they do charge excessive withdrawal fees similar to traditional banks.
+With few or no physical branch locations to pay for, online-only options for savings accounts generally require no maintenance fees or minimum balance, though they do charge excessive transaction fees similar to traditional banks.
 Many banks allow no more than six withdrawals each month from savings accounts, excluding withdrawals made in person, at ATMs or by mail.
 Withdrawals beyond those six may result in excess transaction fees.

-|Ally Online Savings||$0||$10||$20|
+|Ally Online Savings||$10||$20|

-|Capital One 360 Savings||$0||-||$30|
+|Capital One 360 Savings||None||$30|

-|Synchrony High Yield Savings||$0||$20||$25|
+|Synchrony High Yield Savings||N/A online||$25|

 However, the lack of physical branch locations, combined with a reliance on third-party ATM networks, means that some online bank accounts do not allow cash deposits.
 Your deposit options in such cases are limited to direct deposit, wire transfer, linked account transfer and mobile or mailed check deposit, while withdrawal will require an ATM or online transfer to another account.
 Most online banks do not charge for any of these processes, but when comparing fees for online and traditional banks, you should be aware that you will be more dependent on such deposit services with an online account, and so any increases in their fees will have greater impact.